-4. Enjoy the best jazz music at EFG London Jazz Festival
+10. Enjoy the best jazz music at EFG London Jazz Festival

-If you are one of those travelers who love to try new culinary delights, during your trip to London in November you should note in your agenda the Taste of London food festival, a multi-day event in Regent's Park where several of the most famous chefs of the city meet.
+If you are one of those travelers who love to try new culinary delights, during your trip to London in November you should note in your agenda the Taste of London food festival, a multi-day event in Regent's Park where several of the most famous chefs in the city meet.

 To access the festival you need to pay an entrance fee but it is worth it because you will have the opportunity to enjoy a lot of new gourmet proposals from popular restaurants such as Cin Cin, Toastie Toastie, Anju or Country Fire Chicken to name a few examples.

-In addition, you can attend wine tastings and workshops where you can learn how some dishes are prepared and even listen to music played by a DJ in the VIP Lounge of the Taste of London.
+In addition, you can attend wine tastings and workshops to learn how to prepare some dishes and even listen to music played by a DJ in the VIP Lounge of the Taste of London.
 And if you still feel like enjoying the best British food, I recommend you to join a gastronomic tour through the streets of London.
 Great!

 12. Discover the Diwali festival in London

 London is a cosmopolitan city where a multitude of cultures from all corners of the planet coexist.
 During the month of November takes place the festival of lights or Diwali, the most important festival of the year in India that the Hindu community also celebrates in the British capital.

 A time to celebrate the triumph of good over evil and light over darkness.
-During the five days of Diwali, a multitude of clay lamps are lit to symbolize the light that protects each family from darkness and a large number of activities are also organized to celebrate this important date in the calendar.
+During the five days of Diwali, a multitude of clay lamps are lit to symbolize the light that protects each family from darkness and a large number of activities are also organized to celebrate this date so prominent in the calendar.

-If your trip to London in November coincides with Diwali, do not hesitate and come to this unique religious festival through the best Indian food, Bollywood classics or the fireworks show at Byron Park in Harrow.
+If your trip to London in November coincides with Diwali, do not hesitate and come to this unique religious festival through the best Indian food, Bollywood classics or the fireworks show in Byron Park in Harrow.

-10. Experience a magical night with music and candlelight
+13. Experience a magical night with music and candlelight

 Throughout the month of November there are many concerts featuring some of the best composers in history.
 Take note of some of the best!

-- The Best of Bond at Butcher's Hall
+- The Best of Bond at Butcher's Hall.

-- Vivaldi's Four Seasons at Freemasons' Hall
+- Vivaldi's Four Seasons at Freemasons' Hall.

-- John Williams' Best Works at Butchers' Hall
+- John Williams' Best Works at Butchers' Hall.

-- Moonlight Sonata Concert at St. James' Church
+- Moonlight Sonata Concert at St. James' Church.

-- Best of Magical Movie Soundtracks at Butchers' Hall
+- Best of Magical Movie Soundtracks at Butchers' Hall.

 What is the temperature in November in London?

-If you are thinking of traveling to London in November, do not hesitate, because autumn is a great time to visit the city although temperatures start to be low.
+If you are thinking of traveling to London in November, do not hesitate, because autumn is a great time to visit the city, although temperatures start to be low.
 The thermometers are around 12ºC maximum and 7ºC minimum.

-During this month, the days and nights are cool although occasionally a sunny day dawns with pleasant temperatures.
+During this month, the days and nights are cool, although occasionally a sunny day dawns with pleasant temperatures.
 On the other hand, after the summer, rain begins to appear and clouds settle in the sky.
 There are fewer daylight hours, which can affect outdoor activities.

 In the month of November, morning fog is also common, but as the hours pass it dissipates.
 Keep this in mind if you plan to go see certain attractions such as the London Eye or The Shard in the morning.

 However, things change during the second half of November.
 As the Christmas period approaches , more and more travelers decide to head to London, taking advantage of the fact that the city is already decked out with the typical winter decorations and the streets and stores look spectacular.
 This means a slight increase in prices, as well as queues to enter the various sites of interest.
 Take this into account when you go to organize your getaway!

 During the month of November, the weather is generally cold.
-Although a sunny day may dawn, winter is just around the corner and at this point in the fall, the days and nights are cool.
+Although a sunny day may dawn, winter is just around the corner and at this point in autumn the days and nights are cool.
 To combat the cold temperatures, it's best to pack several layers of warm clothing in your suitcase.